 Robert Byrd was totally against the civil rights legislation, voting rights, and all of these things, along with Al Gore Sr.

-But the point is if we allow the left to go back and purge history, then we're going to continue to go forward and not understand who the real supremacists, white supremacists are and how it got started.
+But the point is, if we allow the left to go back and purge history, then we're going to continue to go forward and not understand who the real supremacists, white supremacists, are and how it got started.

-You know, no one in the Republican Party is out there embracing the Ku Klux Klan, white supremacist, or these neo-Nazis, but we see something totally different on the other side, where they have a history of embracing this, and they continue to uh obfuscate when you challenge them on it.
+But we see something totally different on the other side where they have a history of embracing this, and they continue to obfuscate when you challenge them on it.

-So I think someone should ask uh Miss Maxine Waters, you know, how do you feel about Planned Parenthood and Margaret Sanger and what she stood for as a white supremacist?
+So I think someone should ask Miss Maxine Waters, you know, how do you feel about Planned Parenthood and Margaret Sanger and what she stood for as a white supremacist?

-Because the way I see it, it doesn't matter what he says, how many times he says it.
+What do you think that the president at this point, because the way I see it, it doesn't matter what he says, how many times he says it, you've got five very big forces against him, Colonel.

-You've got five very big forces against them, Colonel, and and I know you know battle plans very well, but in a sense, there's a political battle.
+And I know you know battle plans very well, but in a sense, there's a political battle.

 You got more deep state leaking, unmasking, and surveillance leaks that have gone out against people.